 You can change the retention period on the Additional Settings tab when you create or edit your cluster.

-With faraway replicas, the primary server writes to the archive which is moved to the object store.
+With faraway replicas, the primary server writes to the archive, which is moved to the object store.
 The replica reads from the object store as files arrive.
 Prior to the archive replicating across to the replica, the log file must write at least 16MB (the WAL segment size) of data to the WAL to cut a new archive file.
 If the time interval for closing a WAL file is too large, it can introduce a delay until the replica receives the latest record.
-This amount of time that it takes to fill up the 16MB log file and copy it to archive is the replication lag.
+The amount of time that it takes to fill up the 16MB log file and copy it to the archive is the replication lag.
 The replication lag is the period of time when data can be lost.
-It can be minutes or hours depending on the amount of activity in your database.
-You need to measure the replication lag to determine if it is acceptable from a possible data loss perspective.
-If it isn't acceptable you should consider using an extreme-high-availability cluster.
+It can be minutes or hours, depending on the amount of activity in your database.
+You need to measure the replication lag to determine if it's acceptable from a possible data-loss perspective.
+If it isn't acceptable, consider using a distributed high-availability cluster.

 To determine the replication lag, you can compare the last log sequence number (LSN) in the 16MB log file on the primary to the LSN in the log file in the replica.

 If a restore is necessary—for example, in case of an accidental

 DROP TABLE statement—you can restore clusters to any point in the backup retention period.